jbropho/CV/README.md

      * Ruby: Rspec and Capybara
    * Deployment/Integration: Heroku, Travis, Mlab

+### Break in Education due to traveling and living in Australia

 ### University of Manchester (2012-2015) - 2:1 BSc.
 (Honours) Social Anthropology